rust-project-primer/book/src/testing/property.md

 The problem seems to be that we remove all values from the input array, but we only add it to the output once.
 So when the input array contains duplicate values, the output will only contain a single one.
-We can fix this in the code by counting the occurences, and adding that many to the output:
+We can fix this in the code by counting the occurrences, and adding that many to the output:

 ```rust
 {{#include ../../examples/property-testing/src/lib.rs:sort_fixed}}